Departing Liberty Landing Marina, Jersey City, NJ

 There was quite the weekend planned, as it was the annual Donovan’s Pig Roast!
 Brian Donovan and his wife Kathy own the marina and the on-site restaurant, Boathouse Grille.
 They, and all of their staff, are the consummate hosts.
 This weekend officially kicks off the boating season for all of the yacht clubs along the upper Hudson River, and they are kind enough to include the AGLCA members heading north on their Loops in the celebration.
 There were “Docktails” under the tent every night, along with live music and bonfires.
 It was fun to see some familiar faces, and meet some new people, most especially those heading up the Champlain Canal.

 Shady Harbor Docktails

 We had a great time, but kept a bit of a low profile, as Nancy is still very much in recovery mode with her foot.

 Shady Harbor Sunset

 The whole weekend was beautiful, with warm temperatures, sunny skies and light breezes.
 Sunday was the big day of the weekend, starting with a ladies brunch on the restaurant deck.
 The Looper Ladies shared boating stories, the things they can’t live without, what they found easiest to give up, and much more.
-Susan Costa Blais from Lucky Me organized the brunch, and had prepared questions and prizes.
-Nancy won a pack of cocktail napkins for being the Lady who’s been on the Loop the longest!
+Susan Costa from Lucky Me organized the brunch, and had prepared questions and prizes.
+Nancy won a pack of cocktail napkins for being the Lady who’s been on the Loop (or living on a boat) the longest!

 Looper Ladies brunch on the deck of The Boathouse Grille